Direct Energy Deposition

 such kind of components offers several advantages:

-– It allows a repair with the same as the base material of the component
+– It allows a repair with the same or a different material as the base material of the component

-– It can be integrated in a adaptive-machining process, accommodating the individual shape of the part
+– It can be integrated in an adaptive-machining process, accommodating the individual shape of the parts which have geometrical deviations through the casting process or operation

-– It reduces the need for high-skilled labor and as well the chance of failure by human error
+– It reduces the need for high-skilled labor and as well the chance of human error

 Near net shape manufacturing